gaehlerm/SoftwareEngineering/README.md

         main()
     except CustomException as e:
         print("Unable to process user input:")
-        print(str(e))
+        print(str(e)) # for example: "Invalid input: length of 'shopping_items' cannot be 0"
     except Exception as e:
         print("Unknown issue.
-Please contact our customer support.") print(str(e))
+Please contact our customer support.") print(str(e)) # for example: "ZeroDivisionError: division by zero"
 ```

 Try except blocks have some similarity to if else or switch case blocks.
 They are susceptible to bad code, especially to violating the SRP.
 Therefore, apply the same rule to try except blocks as to if else blocks.
 There should be very few lines of code within each case, usually a function call or a simple error message.
 Furthermore, try except blocks should be the only thing within a function.
 The single responsibility of this function is managing the try catch block.

 One common pattern is catching and reraising exceptions.
 This allows you to add additional information, depending on the type of exception.
 This is not worth the effort.
 This additional information is not really helpful to the user.
 Instead you should define a custom exception type and print an according message when catching it.
 With all the information you have at the time when the exception was thrown.

 Make sure your unit tests check the exceptions as well, exceptions are part of the code specification.
 However, in some cases it is impossible to write a unit test.
 For example, you should never read in a file in a unit test.
 Instead you should dependenct inject a file object throwing an exception.
-We go into more details in the section on dependency injection. [chapter 13 writing better code with tests]
+We go into more details in the section on dependency injection. [chapter writing better code with tests]

 ### Exceptions and goto